st0n1/Pure/NASBackup_Flashblade/README.md

 All required and optional parameters are documented within the script itself.

-To use the script insert it as an PreCommand within the Veeam Backupjob: Select your File Backup Job -> Right Click Edit -> Storage -> Advanced -> Scripts -> "Run the following script before the job" -> Browse for the RUN-FlashbladeNASBackup.ps1 -> OK -> Finish
+To use the script insert it as a pre-command within the Veeam Backupjob:
+ Select your File Backup Job -> Right Click Edit -> Storage -> Advanced -> Scripts -> "Run the following script before the job" -> Browse for the RUN-FlashbladeNASBackup.ps1 -> OK -> Finish

-After that add the Snapshot in the Share Configuration.
+After that add the Snapshot in the Share Configuration:
  Inventory -> File Shares -> Right Click the File Share -> Properties -> Advanced -> "Backup from a storage snapshot at the following path" and insert the Snapshot path, e.g. \\1.2.3.4\TESTSHARE\.snapshot\TESTSHARE.VeeamNASBackup -> OK -> Finish

-Have fun!
+Start the Backup Job and enjoy! :)